 Pulses are impaired or absent in one or more pedal arteries and often at the wrist.
 In young men who smoke and have extremity ulcers, a positive Allen test (the hand remains pale after the examiner simultaneously compresses the radial and ulnar arteries, then alternately releases them) suggests the disorder.
 Pallor with elevation and rubor with dependency frequently occur in affected hands, feet, or digits.
 Ischemic ulceration and gangrene, usually of one or more digits, may occur early in the disorder but not acutely.
 Noninvasive tests show greatly decreased blood flow and pressure in the affected toes, feet, and fingers.

 History and physical examination suggest the diagnosis.
 It is confirmed when

-The ankle-brachial index (ratio of ankle to arm systolic BP) for legs or segmental pressures for arms indicates distal ischemia
+The ankle-brachial index (ratio of ankle to arm systolic blood pressure) for legs or segmental pressures for arms indicates distal ischemia

 Echocardiography excludes cardiac emboli

-Blood tests (eg, measurement of antinuclear antibody, rheumatoid factor, complement, anticentromere antibody, anti-SCL-70 antibody) exclude vasculitis
+Blood tests (eg, measurement of antinuclear antibody, rheumatoid factor, complement, anticentromere antibody, anti-scleroderma [SCL] 70 antibody) exclude vasculitis

 Tests for antiphospholipid antibodies exclude antiphospholipid antibody syndrome (although these levels may be slightly elevated in thromboangiitis obliterans)